krkruk/arduino-robot-tutorial/docs/chapters/1_io_handling.md

 ## Interrupts

-Last but not least in this chapter we shall take a look at interrupts.
+Last but not least, we shall take a look at interrupts in this section.
 What an interrupt?
-Well, it's a mechanism that allows to react on an external (or internal) events outside of the main program loop?
+Well, it's a mechanism that allows reacting to external (or internal) events outside of the main program loop?
 Wait, what?
 Let's take a look an example, this time it'll be AVR code first (source
  - [5_interrupts_avr_toggle_led](./assets/code/chapter_1/5_interrupts_avr_toggle_led/5_interrupts_avr_toggle_led.ino)):